DigitalState/Demo/resource/fixtures/README.md

 # Fixtures

 The purpose of fixtures is to document the known state of the Platform, and most importantly, being able to revert back to that known state on demand.
-The known state includes all Postgres database rows, Redis cache, Formio forms, Camunda BPMN workflows, etc.
+The known state includes all **Postgres database rows**, **Redis cache**, **Formio forms**, **Camunda BPMN workflows**, etc.

 By default, the Platform comes with its own set of fixtures, which are very minimal and developer centric.
 However, it is possible to override these fixtures by creating your own here.

-Although fixtures tend to be very useful for developers during development, they are also very convenient when wanting to showcase demonstrations with pre-built sample data.
+Fixtures tend to be very useful for developers during development and debugging.
+They also are very convenient when wanting to showcase demos with specific sample data.

 ## Microservices